Lady Rain lives in Australia and enjoys writing about travels, crafts and historical events.

 The Mornington Peninsula in Victoria, Australia is a stretch of land south-east of Melbourne.
 The peninsula begins at Frankston and ends at Point Nepean, spanning a distance of about 40 kilometres.
 The shorelines of the Mornington Peninsula are popular attractions because of their beautiful beaches and fishing spots.
 Other attractions include the wineries, fruit farms, caravan parks, golf courses and maze gardens.

-One of the main attraction at Cape Schanck is the Cape Schanck Lighthouse which is accessible by road.
-The lighthouse is at the end of Cape Schanck Road, about 6km after the turn off from Boneo Road.
+One of the main attractions at Cape Schanck is the Cape Schanck Lighthouse which is accessible by road.
+The lighthouse is at the end of Cape Schanck Road, about 6km after the turnoff from Boneo Road.
 This main road (Boneo Road) links the seaside town of Rosebud on the north shore to the historic town of Flinders on the south shore of the Mornington Peninsula.
 Boneo Road meanders through native bushlands on both sides so there is no view of the coastline until the next town.

 Entry to the Light Station